GoClipse/goclipse/README-MelnormeEclipse.md

  * Skeleton project website, designed to be used by Github pages.

-### Writing a LangEclipseIDE-based IDE:
+### Writing a MelnormeEclipse-based IDE:

-To get started creating a new LangEclipseIDE-based IDE, fork the repo, and then do a search-replace on the following strings, replace for the appropriate text for your project:
+To get started creating a new MelnormeEclipse-based IDE, fork the repo, and then do a search-replace on the following strings, replace for the appropriate text for your project:

 | String 	| Description | Example |
 |---------	|--------------	| -----	|